regara/Second-Major-Headache/README.md

 # Second-Project
-Take a folder full of imgs select all imgs and name them the same thing
+Take a folder full of imgs select all imgs and names them the same thing

 those imgs get turned into an array and the src becomes "name (i)"